-In May 2018, Assembly Bill (AB) 1668 and Senate Bill (SB) 606 were approved, building on Governor Brown's ongoing efforts to make water conservation a way of life in California.
-AB 1668 and SB 606 establish guidelines for efficient water use and a framework for the implementation and oversight of the new standards, which must be in place by 2022.
+In May 2018, Assembly Bill (AB) 1668 and Senate Bill (SB) 606 were approved, building on previous Governor Brown's and current Governor Newsom's ongoing efforts to make water conservation a way of life in California.
+AB 1668 and SB 606 establish guidelines for efficient water use and a framework for the implementation and oversight of the new standards.
 The two bills strengthen the state's water resiliency in the face of future droughts with provisions that include: